Winston-Lin/dziganto.github.io/_posts/2017-5-6-EMR-From-Scratch.md

 5. Click blue **Next** button at bottom right.
 6. Set the number of *Core* instances.
 I am using 1 so we have 1 Master and 1 Worker.
 You can change this after the cluster is created so don't worry if you change your mind later.
 7. Click blue **Next** button at bottom right.
+8. Input a name in the *Cluster name* field.
+I will use **Demo Cluster**.
-8. Click the folder icon next to *S3 folder*.
+9. Click the folder icon next to *S3 folder*.
 Select **standard-deviations-demo-bucket**.
-9. Click blue **Select** button.
+10. Click blue **Select** button.
+11. Expand *Bootstrap Actions* at bottom.
+Open dropdown called *Add bootstrap action*.
+Select **Custom action**.
+Click grey **Configure and add** button.
+12. New window opens.
+In the *Name* field I will use **emr bootstrap**.
+Select the folder to the right of **Script location** and update with **emr_script.sh**.
+Click blue **Add** button.
+Window will close.
-10. Click blue **Next** button at bottom right.
+13. Click blue **Next** button at bottom right.
-11. (To Be Completed) add bootstrap script.
-12. Click blue **Next** button at bottom right.
+14. Click blue **Next** button at bottom right.
-13. In *EC2 key pair*, open dropdown and select **standard-deviations-demo-key-pair**.
+15. In *EC2 key pair*, open dropdown and select **standard-deviations-demo-key-pair**.
-14. Expand *EC2 Security Groups* at middle bottom of page.
+16. Expand *EC2 Security Groups* at middle bottom of page.
-15. For *Master* use dropdown to select option ending in **(cluster_security_group)**.
+17. For *Master* use dropdown to select option ending in **(cluster_security_group)**.
-16. For *Core & Task* use dropdown to select option ending in **(cluster_security_group)**.
+18. For *Core & Task* use dropdown to select option ending in **(cluster_security_group)**.
-17. Click blue **Create cluster** button at bottom right.
+19. Click blue **Create cluster** button at bottom right.
-18. A dashboard opens.
+20. A dashboard opens.
 It takes 10+ minutes for your cluster to do its thing so be patient.
 Your cluster is ready when your status reads *Waiting* in green.
-19. Once your cluster is *Waiting*, located *Master public DNS* on your dashboard.
+21. Once your cluster is *Waiting*, located *Master public DNS* on your dashboard.
 Click on the blue text that says **SSH** to the far right of that line.
-20. A new window opens.
+22. A new window opens.
 Copy the command in the grey box from step 2.
-21. Open Terminal.
+23. Open Terminal.
-22. Assuming your key is located in your *home* directory, paste this command as is and hit enter.
+24. Assuming your key is located in your *home* directory, paste this command as is and hit enter.
 Note: if you moved your key, you will have to update the path to where your .pem file is located.
-23. You will get a message saying "The authenticity of host 'long host name' can't be established.
+25. You will get a message saying "The authenticity of host 'long host name' can't be established.
 Are you sure you want to continue connecting?"
 This is standard.
 Type **yes**.
-24. You are successful if you see EMR spelled out in letters very large.
+26. You are successful if you see EMR spelled out in letters very large.
-25. All done.
+27. All done.
 Nothing more to see here.